channelcharting/channelcharting.github.io/index.md

 ![typical channel charting pipeline](channel_charting_pipeline.png?raw=true "")

-An infrastructure basestation (BS) or access point (AP) passively collects CSI (describing complex-valued frequency and time coefficients at possibly multiple antennas) from a large number transmitting UEs or UE locations.
-The BS/AP then generate CSI features, which describe large-scale fading properties contained in the collected CSI.
-Finally, dimensionality reduction (DR)-techniques are applied to the CSI-feature-database in order to learn a low-dimensional description which is the channel chart.
-The channel chart ensures that nearby points correspond to nearby points in real space.
+An infrastructure basestation (BS) or access point (AP) *passively* collects high-dimensional CSI (describing complex-valued frequency and time coefficients at possibly multiple antennas) from a large number transmitting UEs and/or UE locations.
+The BS or AP then generates CSI features, which describe large-scale fading properties contained in the collected CSI.
+Finally, dimensionality reduction (DR)-techniques are applied to the CSI-feature-database in order to learn a low-dimensional description which is the *channel chart*.
+The channel chart has the key properties that nearby points correspond to nearby locations in real space.

 ### Channel Charts Learned from Real-World Measurements